Subscribe to our newsletter for articles and SPECIAL DEALS not published here!

 A product first introduced in 1962 and still retaining a cult following today is the Studebaker Avanti.
 This was the last new car design by Studebaker, as the company was nearing the end of its life.
 Studebaker’s new president, Sherwood Egbert, made the original design sketches while on a flight west out of Chicago in late 1961.
 When he returned to company headquarters, he called together Raymond Loewy's design team and they completed the design in a 40-day crash program!
 Studebaker was able to get into production quickly because they used the existing Studebaker Lark Daytona chassis.
 A fiberglass body was mounted on it, along with a modified 289 Hawk engine, also an existing design.
 The car also included several special features such as front disc-brakes: the first American production model to offer them.
 The name, meaning "forward" in Italian, evoked a foreign sports car.

 The new Avanti was first unveiled to the public at the New York auto show on April 26, 1962.
 To hype the new car, one was presented as part of the prize package for the 1962 Indianapolis 500.
 Winner Rodger Ward became the first private owner of an Avanti.
 Also, race driver Andy Granatelli broke speed records at the Bonneville Salt Flats with an Avanti in late 1962, traveling faster than anyone had before in a stock American car.
 Despite the buzz created, Studebaker’s financial problems continued and they closed their South Bend plant in December of 1963.
-They continued to produce Avantis at the Hamilton, Ontario plant until March 17, 1966.
 After closing, The Studebaker Corporation donated its collection of 37 vehicles and company archives to the City of South Bend.
 The collection was housed at a number of South Bend locations thereafter and now resides at the Studebaker Museum there.

 The car refused to die though!
-Various entrepreneurs have revived it several times over the years at factories in Ohio and Georgia.
+South Bend Studebaker Dealers Nate Altman & Leo Newman purchased the rights, tooling, parts, and several buildings from the company.
+In 1965, they began producing Avanits again, continuing production until 1982, when Arnold Altman sold the Avanti rights to another party.
+Various entrepreneurs have revived it several times over the years at factories in Ohio and Georgia, though there were several years when no Avantis were produced.
 Finally, it was last made in 2007 in Cancun, Mexico.
 They produced just 150 a year, in a nearly hand-made fashion.
 The New York Times reports in 2012 that the car’s trademark and design patents are up for sale...you may soon be able to buy an Avanti again.
 Today, there is a collector’s club, The Avanti Owners Association International, committed to preserving the history of the Avanti and to research and study of the car and the companies that have produced it over the years.

 Smokey Bear is the longest running public service ad campaign in Ad Council history, running since 1944.
 At the beginning, Walt Disney loaned Bambi for use on a poster for one year, but that image proved so popular that is is still being used.
 The original message was slightly different, as "Only You Can Prevent Forest Fires."
 I hope you enjoy this ad, similar to what you might have seen in 1962, and heed Smokey's message.